dimagi/commcare-hq/packages/quickcache/README.md

-quickcache: caching has never been easier
+`quickcache`: caching has never been easier

 # Usage
-quickcache has an easy default for Django, but it's just as easy to bring your own backend.
+`quickcache` has an easy default for Django, but it's just as easy to bring your own backend.

 BYOB: